Can I Jump Start a AGM Battery With a Regular Charger? What Happens if You Use Normal Charger?

 Can You Recharge an AGM Car Battery?

 AGM batteries are a type of lead-acid battery, and as such can be recharged using any standard lead-acid battery charger.
-It is important to note that AGM batteries require a lower charging voltage than standard lead-acid batteries, so using a standard charger on an AGM battery may result in overcharging and damage to the battery.
+However, it is important to note that AGM batteries require a lower charging voltage than standard lead-acid batteries, so using a standard charger on an AGM battery may result in overcharging and damage to the battery.
 It is therefore recommended that you use a charger specifically designed for AGM batteries when recharging them.

 Can You Jumpstart an AGM Battery with a Lithium Battery?